jacobjove/generate-dotenv/README.md

 # Create dotenv action

-This action generates a dotenv file for use in a GitHub Actions workflow.
+This action generates a dotenv file (for use in a GitHub Actions workflow) by running `envsubst` on a specified template file.

 ## Inputs